BenK885/msfs2020_airport_etsn/README.md

 ### ETSN Airport Neuburg a.d.Donau / Fliegerhorst Neuburg a.d.Donau (Microsoft Flight Simulator 2020)

 ##### This is an early version of the Neuburg Air Base / Fliegerhorst Neuburg.
-The airport can be found in game via the world map search: "ETSN Fliegerhorst Neuburg, Neuburg a.d.Donau"
+The airport can be found on the world map: "ETSN Fliegerhorst Neuburg, Neuburg a.d.Donau"

 ##### Package contains:
 - [x] Secondary aearial imagery in higher resolution